$({\sigma}, {\tau})$-Derivations of Number Rings with Coding Theory Applications

 \begin{conjecture}\th Suppose $\beta = \sum_{i=0}^{p-2} b_{i} \zeta^{i} \in O_{K}$ and $\beta (\tau - \sigma) (\zeta) = \sum_{i=0}^{p-2} \left( \sum_{j=0}^{p-2} a_{ij} b_{j} \right) \zeta^{i}$.
 Then $A = [a_{ij}]$ is a $(p-1) \times (p-1)$ matrix with determinant $p$. \end{conjecture}

-We have verified the conjecture for all odd primes less than $100$ using SAGE and MATLAB.
-Calculations for primes $3, 5, 7, 11, 13$ were done on SAGE (explicit matrix $A$ and $\text{det}(A)$ were found for all possible values of the pair $(\sigma(\zeta), \tau(\zeta))$ (see the appendix)).
-We then developed a code on MATLAB and calculations for the remaining primes were done by running that MATLAB code.
+We have verified the conjecture for all odd primes less than $100$ using SageMath and MATLAB.
+Calculations for primes $3, 5, 7, 11, 13$ were done on SageMath (explicit matrix $A$ and $\text{det}(A)$ were found for all possible values of the pair $(\sigma(\zeta), \tau(\zeta))$ (see the appendix)).
+We then developed a code on MATLAB, and calculations for the remaining primes were done by running that MATLAB code.
+The appendix is available at the link \url{https://drive.google.com/file/d/19EMjw9bQUcUc6d6JeaitE4D7kysKQWtw/view?usp=sharing}.
 For larger primes, MATLAB took a long time to provide the output after running the code.
 Nevertheless, we believe the conjecture to be true for all odd primes.
 As a consequence, we propose another conjecture which too will hold once the above conjecture is proved.

 Let $\beta = \sum_{i=0}^{p-2} b_{i} \zeta^{i} \in K$, $D$ be a $(\sigma, \tau)$-derivation of $O_{K}$ and $D(\zeta) = \sum_{i=0}^{p-2} c_{i} \zeta^{i} \in O_{K}$.
 Put $X^{T} = (b_{0} ~ b_{1} ~ ... ~ b_{p-2})$ and $C^{T} = (c_{0} ~ c_{1} ~ ... ~ c_{p-2})$.
 We denote by $\mathbb{Z}^{p-1}$ the set of all $(p-1) \times 1$ column matrices with entries from $\mathbb{Z}$.
 Also, $Adj(A)$ denotes the adjoint of the matrix $A$.